-If you're looking to upgrade your Galaxy phone, but perhaps you want to save some money rather than spending top dollar on a new Galaxy S20, there's some good news.
+If you're looking to upgrade your Galaxy phone, but perhaps you'd rather save some money instead of spending top dollar on a new Galaxy S20 or Galaxy Note 20, there's some good news.
 Not only are there many Galaxy S10 models to choose from, but they're all cheaper than ever before.

 The Galaxy S10e is the most affordable and compact of the bunch; the Galaxy S10 is the standard flagship; and the Galaxy S10 Plus is the biggest and most premium version, save for the 6.7-inch Galaxy S10 5G.